 Many companies choose to have their SQL Server infrastructure hosted by a professional hosting provider, also known as a colocation, or colo, facility.
-This choice provides such advantages as easy infrastructure expansion, power
+This choice provides such advantages as easy infrastructure expansion, power redundancy and climate control.
+But while a SQL Server hosting environment has benefits, there are several things you should keep in mind when you select a SQL Server hosting provider and when you are dealing with data center management and infrastructure later on.

 Here are the five best practices for SQL Server hosting: